giffordlabcvr/DIGS-tool/README.md

 #### Step 3: creating a control file

 This should only take a few minutes.
-You can use the template example ('template.ctl') included in this repo.
+See [here](https://github.com/giffordlabcvr/DIGS-tool/blob/master/md/control-file-structure.md) for information about the control file structure.

 #### Step 4: running the screen